harshitsanghvi/cp/README.md

-# Repository used to practice coding
+# Repository for practice coding